 return result

-Since soup.find() function returns a Tag object, you can still find HTML tags within other tags.
-As a result, It is a common practice to call find() more than once.
+Since soup.find() function returns a Tag object.
+You can still find HTML tags within other tags.
+As a result, It is common to call find() more than once.

 if __name__ == "__main__":